 Effective January 1, the only method (or basis) for divorce in Illinois is a “no-fault” state.
 Previously, while you could file a no-fault divorce action, you also had the option of filing a divorce based upon fault.
 That has now been abolished.
 How does this affect you?
 Not very much.
 Under the previous statute with fault, a Court still had no authority to award you more property based upon fault.
 However, the change will hopefully allow couples and the Judge to focus on issues the Court can address, namely, the children, finances, support, and property division.

 February 1, 2016

 In a Child Custody dispute, the Court may appoint an expert to give an opinion as to which parent is more suitable to be named the custodian.
-What if a parent disagrees with that opinion after the divorce / custody case is completed?
+What if a parent disagrees with that opinion after the divorce/custody case is completed?
 Does the aggrieved parent have a right to sue the expert for malpractice?
 In a new case before the Illinois Court of Appeals (Heisterkamp v.
 Pacheco), a Plaintiff filed such a lawsuit against a clinical psychologist who was the court-appointed expert in the Plaintiff’s divorce proceeding.
-In that case, the expert diagnosed the Plaintiff with “obsessive-compulsive personality” and he ultimately lost custody.
+In that case, the expert diagnosed the plaintiff with “obsessive-compulsive personality” and he ultimately lost custody.
 In the lawsuit, he alleged the diagnosis deviated from the proper standard of care.
-The Appeals Court here ruled that the expert acted at the direction of the court in dissolution proceedings and is entitled to absolute immunity regardless of whether direction given was proper under the Illinois divorce statute.
+The Appeals Court here ruled that the expert acted at the direction of the court in dissolution proceedings and is entitled to absolute immunity regardless of whether the direction given was proper under the Illinois divorce statute.

 January 29, 2016